 For information about the policies you can use while creating resources with Deployment Manager and how to specify them, see the Deployment Manager documentation.

 template.yamlfile to identify the configuration it defines.
 For example,

 To open the

-template.yamlfile in Cloud Shell code editor, click Launch Code Editor createin the upper right corner of Cloud Shell terminal window.
+template.yamlfile in Cloud Shell code editor, click the pencil (edit) icon in the upper right corner of Cloud Shell terminal window to launch the editor.

 template.yamlfile, update the following property values by replacing the brackets and their contents with the values for your installation.